 This session supports:

-• The development of creative thinking skills and personal creative outcomes through investigating, realising, designing and making through printmaking and textiles.
+• The development of creative thinking skills and personal creative outcomes through investigating, realising, designing and making, using printmaking and textiles.

-• Development of an appreciation of the work of artists, designers and craft workers; past and present.
+• Developing an appreciation of the work of artists, designers and craft workers; past and present.

-• Gathering information and inspiration from direct experience in an historic house.
+• Gathering information and inspiration from direct experience in a historic house.